calfjohn/MyGamebaseCCF/README.md

 MyGamebaseCCF
 =============

-A sample of Intel CCF based on cocos2dx
+A sample of Intel CCF based on Cocos2d-x

-Setp1: 5.8-5.9 Read the Intel CCF Documentation, basic concept;  Figure out the target of the project.
+Setp1 5.8-5.9: Reading the Intel CCF Documentations, basic concepts;  Figure out the goal of the project.

-Step2: 5.12-5.16 Use the discovery of CCF search and display users nearby in a app based on cocos2dx.
+Step2 5.12-5.16: Using the "discovery" method of CCF to search and display users nearby in a app based on Cocos2d-x.

-Step3: 5.19-5.30 Making a plane game with identity of CCF and users in proximity can online interact in this game.
+Step3 5.19-5.30: Making a air shooting game and users in proximity can online interact in this game.

-Setp4: 6.1-6.30 Realise the real Online battle in the plane game through P2P function of CCF.
+Setp4 6.1-6.30: Realising the real online battle in the game through P2P functions of CCF.